molefrog/wouter/README.md

 };
 ```

+`useRoute` accepts a `options` object as a second argument which has these options:

+ - `strict` When enabled, a trailing slash in the pattern will only match when the path also has a trailing slash.

 ### `useLocation` hook: working with the history

 The low-level navigation in wouter is powered by the `useLocation` hook, which is basically a wrapper around